KibuchiFred/springbootrocks/README.md

 UI using Bootstrap, Popper, Jquery, Font Awesome, Datatable

-# The Goal ( - Planning in process)

-Spring boot and hibernate based Case Management Solution (Purely on DB Layer)

-Later on integrate the solution with Content Mangement Repositories

 # Technologies Used (as on Oct 10, 2018):

 Spring Boot - 2.0.5